Start-ups are making incremental use of blockchain to reduce plastic waste, but the technology’s power to drive real change is yet to be realised.

 The key lies in adding value to the waste

 At present the near-zero value of plastic packaging after use makes any new business model almost impossible.
 This needs to be urgently revisited.
 One potential solution could be to borrow from the United Kingdom’s deposit-return scheme model.
 This adds a small surcharge to the total price of each product, redeemable when the empty container is returned to the store.
 In the case of plastic packaging, the consumer would receive a crypto-credit and become accountable for disposing of the packaging in the appropriate container.

 Just as microcredits have transformed global development, the simple act of assigning value to packaging and connecting it to consumers through blockchain has the potential to profoundly transform consumer behaviour and entrepreneurial projects in the coming decades.

 Keeping in mind the pioneers of technologies, from social media (Facebook) to e-commerce (Amazon) and e-marketplaces (Airbnb), it is clear that there are tremendous opportunities and first-mover advantages to be had by leveraging blockchain in emerging digital markets where asset valuation is under-formalised.
 Addressing the issue of plastic packaging pollution is no exception.
 What is needed is a change champion, someone from inside or outside the field who understands the opportunities blockchain presents and has the foresight and resources to use it to bring about sustainable, large-scale change.

-The authors have produced a comprehensive research study, titled “Thought Leadership Project: A World Without Beverage Packaging Waste”, for Coca-Cola European Partners, due to be published in 2019 and available upon request.
+The authors have produced a comprehensive research study, titled “Towards a World Without Plastic Packaging Waste: How to eradicate plastic pollution with digital technologies”, for Coca-Cola European Partners, due to be published in 2019 and available upon request.

 Michael Peshkam has written a more detailed article, titled “Transforming Plastic Pollution Using Blockchain: Toward a World Without Single Use Plastic Packaging Waste”, published by the Blockchain Research Institute.